How organizations can ensure data is securely held and responsibly collected as consumers reclaim power over their data

 We’ve all heard the benefits of decluttering our personal lives and homes, but organizations should apply these same anti-hoarding attitudes toward their data.
 Having an unusable lake of outdated personal data only increases the risk of leaks and consequent fines that can bring down organizations.
 You should only collect necessary data and limit the collection of personal data to those relevant for the project.

 5. Know Your Data Flows

-Many organizations only need to make small changes to make sure they are data-smart.
-When consumers are putting their trust in organizations to handle their information safely, companies simply can’t afford not to make those amendments to ensure it’s secure.
+Many organizations only need to make small changes to ensure they are data-smart.
+When consumers are putting their trust in organizations to handle their information safely, companies can’t afford not to secure consumer data.